dlance3126/WrestlingOfficialAssigner/README.txt

 Creating Your Account
 ---------------------
 - The login page shows default values (`admin@example.com`, `changeme`).
+- Select your **Area** (Area 1, Area 2, Area 3, Area 4, Area 5, Area 6/8, Area 7, Area 9, Area 10).
 - Click **Register admin** once to create yourself; then press **Login**.
+- Every account only sees the teams, officials, and events for its own area, so two coordinators in different areas never mix data.
 - Your session is stored in a secure cookie, so the browser will stay logged in until you press **Logout** or close the servers.